metrumresearchgroup/pkgdown/README.md

 [![Codecov test
 coverage](https://codecov.io/gh/r-lib/pkgdown/branch/master/graphs/badge.svg)](https://codecov.io/gh/r-lib/pkgdown?branch=master)

+> This fork will place the hexsticker in the right hand side sidebar
+> instead of the top of the homepage.

 pkgdown is designed to make it quick and easy to build a website for your package.
 You can see pkgdown in action at
 <https://pkgdown.r-lib.org>: this is the output of pkgdown applied to